Formerly Jewish Family Services

 Have questions about Family Services?

-Project Manna food pantry helps individuals and families who cannot afford to buy sufficient food, either temporarily or long-term.
-If you or your family is in this situation, call us for an intake interview.
+Project Manna Food Pantry helps individuals and families who cannot afford to buy sufficient food, either temporarily or long-term.

 We’re here to help seniors stay independent!
 Maintaining our independence, and being able to remain in our own homes, are often major concerns as we grow older.
 The things we need to do — finding transportation to a medical appointment — are no longer so easy if we don’t drive any more.
 That’s where Staying Connected comes in.
 We can help you, or your aging parents, continue to accomplish the everyday tasks of life.Learn More